Enjoy Sanya on the rocks

 The lights dim at 8pm and the disco crystal ball starts twirling sending pinpricks of light moving about the walls in a throwback to the ’70s.
 Ornate chandeliers glow above the bar tables, music throbs, and the video screens blaze with pop – or sport.
 I listened to how Clapton plans to Change the World while watching a video of America’s Funniest Pets, an odd but strangely relaxing combination.

 The Dadonghai nightlife strip is a sudden racket of neon about 20 minutes from Yalong Bay and just before the Sanya River Bridge.
 This is karaoke country.
 Walk past or into Allen Lounge and Bar, Allen New KTV, and a host of neon-flashing nightclubs and dance clubs like the two-level disco bar Tommorow’s Dream (tel: 8860-9898) that doubles as a hubble-bubble “sheesha” joint.
 Staff is courteous and friendly.
-Here too, when I dropped by, the music was ’70s remixes.
+Here too the music is ’70s remixes.
 Later things get louder and boisterous.
 Someone asked me if I was Russian and I knew it was time to leave.

-Other options include Noah's Ark, Sky Bar, Versailles KTV, and Rainbow Bar.
+Other options include the Dolphin sports bar along the bay, 88 Disco and SOHO for dancing after a few tipples.
 The four-star Sanya Guoxi Hotel (www.guoxihotel.com) runs "ladyboy" drag shows in its Dynasty nightclub, which it describes as featuring "brilliant lights, balconies of Europe and Chinese ethical styles... a complex for business and vocation."
 Sanya nightlife is slow paced and idiosyncratic.
 Don't expect a Patong or Pattaya here on Hainan island even though the transvestite show makes a stab at it.
 Nightclubs change constantly and names get replaced like underwear but they are all fairly similar.
 Check if it is a hostess bar before you enter lest huge bills be presented upon your exit.

 Sanya spa resorts, Yalong Bay, Sunny Bay